flowerinthenight/hugo-site/content/blog/2024-12-28-know-your-target.md

 Your knowledge of targets will also help you better understand how complex systems are being designed: even distributed systems, or systems you're probably using now.

-And of course, debugging.
+And lastly, debugging.
 Not language syntax debugging, but those pesky, difficult-to-reproduce, SLA-violating production bugs.
 I don't think I need to expound about this more.

 So, interested in becoming a systems programmer?
 First, know your target.
 Your language of choice is just one of your tools to program your target.

 **Closing**

 I acknowledge that there are many opinions out there that don't necessarily align with this advice.
-For instance, a quick check on publicly available literature yields topics about architectural patterns, algorithmic thinking, FIRST and SOLID principles, systems thinking, formal verifications, thinking in terms of tradeoffs (which I agree by the way), thinking in terms of costs, DDD, etc., but I think that by being deliberate about target thinking takes you a long way towards becoming a systems programmer.
-And personally, I think that "know your target" is a good starting point for future conversations as well.
+For instance, a quick check on publicly available literature yields topics about architectural patterns, algorithmic thinking, FIRST and SOLID principles, systems thinking, formal verifications, thinking in terms of tradeoffs (which I agree by the way), thinking in terms of costs, DDD, etc. (which are all well and good), but I think that by being deliberate about target thinking takes you a long way towards becoming a systems programmer.

 <br>